kusa-mochi/practice-docker-selenium/README.md

 Then do the following:

-1. access to localhost:5900 using VNC client.
+1. access to localhost:5900 using VNC client. (ex.
+Remmina, RealVNC)
 1. attach shell to the selenium-hub container.
 1. run the following command.